spogburn/React-Twitter-Sentiment/README.md

 Currently it runs agains a backend deployed on heroku to get the Twitter data, because CORS

 That code is in [this repo](https://github.com/spogburn/Twitter-Sentiment-Backend)

+## Longer term goals

+ - Improve the data visualization.
+Currently there is a scatter plot that is not super awesome.
+Maybe a pie chart better displays this type of data?
+- Add more customization for the viewer to search by hashtag in lieu of username, and other customizable fields

 ## Other - Create React App default Readme below